p-cauty/css-toggle/README.md

 ## Example

-You can see a working example juste here : https://phpitou.github.io/css-toggle/
+You can see a working example right here : https://phpitou.github.io/css-toggle/

 ## Use the value in your backend